 A Merrie English Christmas Dinner - 1911

-Christmas is essentially a time of feasting in Old England, and preparations are made for the dinner as far ahead as November, the first work is usually done during the week before Advent.
+Christmas is a time of feasting in Old England, and preparations are made for the dinner as far ahead as November; the first work is usually done during the week before Advent.

-The church of England collect for the Sunday before advent commences with the words “Stir up, we beseech thee,” and this is known by many as “Stir-up Sunday,” the housekeeper often making the remark, after her return from service, “Well this is ‘Stir-up Sunday.’
+The church of England collects for the Sunday before Advent commences with the words "Stir up, we beseech thee," and this is known by many as "Stir-up Sunday," the housekeeper often remarking, after her return from service, "Well, this is 'Stir-up Sunday.'

 I must begin to make the mincemeat and plum pudding.”

-But, in, the dinner itself, the mincemeat and plum pudding come towards the end of the meal and not the beginning, so we must go back and consider the more substantial parts of the repast first.
-As a general rule, the meal begins with hare soup and the making of this is quite a task.
+But, in the dinner itself, the mincemeat and plum pudding comes towards the end rather than the beginning, so we must consider the more substantial parts of the repast first.
+As a general rule, the dinner begins with hare soup, and making this is quite a task.

-Add two quarts of water and cook slowly, either over the fire or in the oven—the last-named method being the one commonly employed in England.
+Add two quarts of water and cook slowly over the fire or in the oven—the last-named method commonly employed in England.

-The cooking must continue several hours until the meat is quite tender, then, strain the soup through a coarse sieve to keep back the bones and meat, and season to taste with salt, black pepper, and a very little ground clove; thicken slightly with cornstarch, rubbed smooth with cold water (a tablespoonful of cornstarch to a quart of soup).
+The cooking must continue for several hours until the meat is quite tender; then strain the soup through a coarse sieve to keep back the bones and meat, and season to taste with salt, black pepper, and a tiny ground clove; thicken slightly with cornstarch, rubbed smooth with cold water (a tablespoonful of cornstarch to a quart of soup).

-Have ready some forcemeat balls made by blending together a cup of stale bread crumbs, a tablespoonful of chopped parsley, a teaspoonful of poultry dressing, one third of a cup finely chopped beef suet, salt and pepper to taste, bind these ingredients with a lightly beaten egg, form into very small balls and cook ten minutes in a hot oven, add them to the soup just before serving.
+Have ready some forcemeat balls made by blending a cup of stale bread crumbs, a tablespoonful of chopped parsley, a teaspoonful of poultry dressing, one-third of a cup of finely chopped beef suet, salt, and pepper to taste; bind these ingredients with a lightly beaten egg, form into tiny balls and cook ten minutes in a hot oven, add them to the soup just before serving.

-Fish is very rarely served at the Christmas dinner, the main meat course following the soup, and consisting either of a baron of beef, which is the two porterhouse roasts together.
-These are cooked on a spit in front of an open fire if possible and are served with dish gravy.
+Fish is rarely served at Christmas dinner, the main meat course following the soup, and consists of a baron of beef, which is the two porterhouse roasts together.
+If possible, these are cooked on a spit in front of an open fire and served with dish gravy.

-It is thoroughly scalded, well washed and cleansed, stuffed with a poultry dressing made of sage, onions, bread crumbs, and seasonings, with a little butter or chopped suet.
+It is thoroughly scalded, well washed and cleansed, stuffed with a poultry dressing made of sage, onions, bread crumbs, and seasonings, with a bit of butter or chopped suet.

-The stuffing is sewed into the pig which is afterward trussed and skewered into shape as though lying at full length.
-It must then be roasted for about three hours, continually basting during the cooking and flouring it lightly about half an hour before it is done.
+The stuffing is sewed into the pig, which is afterward trussed and skewered into shape as though lying at full length.
+It must then be roasted for about three hours, continually basting during the cooking and flouring lightly about half an hour before it is done.

-The tongue of the pig is served on a separate dish having been removed before cooking, and then boiled, as are also the liver, heart, and feet.
-These are all seasoned, minced and dressed with parsley, sweet herbs, and butter.
+The tongue of the pig is served on a separate dish, having been removed before cooking and then boiled, as are the liver, heart, and feet.
+These are all seasoned, minced, and dressed with parsley, sweet herbs, and butter.
 After roasting, the pig is often divided down the center of the back before being dished.
 This is for the convenience of the carver.

-England is not as rich in vegetables as we are in the United States, but potatoes browned around the roast will be served, with mashed turnips, creamed onions, and applesauce.
+England is less rich in vegetables than the United States.
+Still, potatoes browned around the roast will be served with mashed turnips, creamed onions, and applesauce.

-As a general rule, turkey is not served at the English Christmas Dinner, being reserved for the New Year feast, but chicken pie made the same as our own, is frequently found, mainly where the chief joint is roast beef.
+As a general rule, turkey is not served at the English Christmas Dinner, which is reserved for the New Year feast, but chicken pie made the same as ours is frequently found, mainly where the chief joint is roast beef.

-An English dinner table also lacks the many little side dishes to be found here, the foods being heavier and more substantial though not as many in number as is customary in this country.
+An English dinner table also needs to include the many little side dishes to be found here, the foods being heavier and more substantial, though not as many as is customary in this country.

 These are all blended and marinated with a French dressing.
-A little mayonnaise is sometimes used with this salad for decorative effect, but the primary dressing is the French one, made with four tablespoonfuls of olive oil, one and a half tablespoonfuls of vinegar or lemon juice, a little mustard, salt, and pepper, all beaten together with a fork until they emulsify.
+A little mayonnaise is sometimes used with this salad for decorative effect.
+Still, the primary dressing is the French one, made with four tablespoonfuls of olive oil, one and a half tablespoonfuls of vinegar or lemon juice, a little mustard, salt, and pepper, all beaten together with a fork until they emulsify.

 And now, from the children’s point of view at least, comes the main feature of the dinner, the pudding.

-The lights—for the well-appointed Christmas dinner is always served by artificial light, even though it may be a midday meal, as it usually is, for the convenience of the younger members of the family—have been carefully lowered, and all eyes are turned to the door.
+The lights—for the well-appointed Christmas dinner is always served by artificial light, even though it may be a midday meal, as it usually is, for the convenience of the family's younger members—have been carefully lowered.
+All eyes are turned to the door.

-A slight crackling noise is heard, and the pudding is brought in enveloped in flames which threaten to consume the beautiful piece of holly, with the large berries, which has been stuck into the top of the pudding.
+A slight crackling noise is heard, and the pudding is brought in, enveloped in flames, which threaten to consume the beautiful piece of holly, with the large berries stuck into the top of the pudding.

 An old family recipe states that such a pudding should be made from the following ingredients: